Intercontinental Ballistic Missiles, or ICBMs, are designed for

 as the previous Topol-M. Externally both missiles look similar, but

-autonomy on roads of 500 km.
-Once on high alert, the Yars leaves its
+autonomy on roads.
+Once on high alert, the Yars TELs can leave their

-base and operates in remote forest areas to increase its
+bases and operates in remote forest areas to increase their

 survivability.
-Its range allows the mobile launcher with missile to
+Its autonomy allows the mobile launcher with missile

-hit.
-These have a high probability of surviving the first strike,
+These have a high probability of surviving the first strike, once

 version of the Yars is compatible with silo of older Russian ICBMs,